valebes/ppl/README.md

 Thank you for considering contributing to Parallelo Parallel Library (PPL)!

+If you would like to fix a bug, propose a new feature, or create a new template, you are welcome to do so!
+Please follow the steps below to contribute to PPL.

 ### Code of Conduct

 Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.